-If the pain has appeared gradually and you haven't experienced any obvious or sudden trauma then you could be experiencing tendinopathy, which is often brought on by repeated running or jumping, or bursitis (also known as housemaid's knee).
+If your knee pain appeared gradually and you haven't experienced any obvious or sudden trauma, then you could have tendinopathy.
+This is often brought on by repeated running or jumping.
+Alternatively, you could have bursitis (also known as housemaid's knee).

 You should see your GP about severe or ongoing knee pain as soon as possible, particularly if it's:

 If you experience the following symptoms, you should also see your GP: